 When we’re burnt out, it’s easy to want to play the blame game or feel victimized by our circumstances.

-The thing is that isn’t motivating because it prevents us from having any agency or creative point of view on our situation.
+This isn’t a good way to learn how to find motivation because it prevents us from having any agency or creative point of view on our situation.

 If anything is going to change in our life, we have to always remember that we’re the hero of our own story.
 Despite what circumstances come at us, our responses are 100% our responsibility.

 In my case, I knew the commute and stress from my job was one of the major sources of my burnout.
 I also knew something was wrong with my health but didn’t have any answers or solutions yet.
 What was clear was that the stress I was feeling wasn’t going to get any better if I kept doing what I was doing.

 I had to save myself.
 I had to do the work, and perhaps I was using my husband as an excuse because in admitting I needed a break or help, in my mind I was admitting weakness.

-I was afraid to be that vulnerable and to ask for and expect his complete love and support when I wasn’t “working for it”.
-I was more comfortable playing the victim of my circumstances and falling on my noble sword because somehow in my mind it made me feel strong.
+I was afraid to be that vulnerable and to ask for and expect his complete love and support when I wasn’t “working for it.”
+I was more comfortable playing the victim of my circumstances and falling on my noble sword because it made me feel strong.

 Can you relate?
-If so, spend time to answer these questions:
+If so, spend time answering these questions:

 - If you’re honest with yourself, have you been playing the hero or the victim of your story?